 You may already know that Maison Schiaparelli, the house of French couturier Elsa Schiaparelli, re-opened in July at its former address, 21 Place Vendôme, and that Marco Zanini, the new creative director, will premiere his first collection in January during couture week in Paris.
 With the Schiaparelli name in the news, I thought you would like to see some of the beautiful costume jewelry she produced in the 1950s.
 And because Elsa Schiaparelli and Gabrielle (Coco) Chanel (who has been credited with originating the little black dress) were life-long rivals, I couldn’t resist bringing them together by pairing the jewels with black cocktail dresses.

-The Schiaparelli pieces, all from the TruFaux Jewels website, are right in style with today’s feminine, glamorous look.
+These jewels, all from the boutique’s Elsa Schiaparelli Jewelry collection, are right in style with today’s feminine, glamorous look.
 For a full description and detailed photos of each jewelry piece, click on the link in the description.
 I hope you find these examples inspiring for the upcoming holidays and beyond.

 This first party outfit features a black satin and tulle dress; the tulle skirt is embellished with embroidery and sequins.
 To balance the bling, I’ve added a pair of show-stopper earrings.
-They feature rhinestones in Schiaparelli’s signature color Shocking (a deep shade of pink) and orange, which surround pale pink lava rocks (Schiaparelli’s signature stone).
+They feature rhinestones in Schiaparelli’s signature color Shocking (a deep shade of pink) and orange, which surround pale pink molded glass stones (often used by Schiaparelli).
 The shoes and leather-and-velvet evening clutch are both black, so that the jewels can take center stage.

 In person, this Schiaparelli brooch reminds me of a display of fireworks.
 It features clusters of ruby red glass beads atop clear and red aurora borealis (AB) rhinestones.
 AB is an iridescent coating that adds shimmer.
 Pin this stunning piece to the shoulder of your little black dress, and add another touch of red with a python clutch.
 Wear your faux or real diamond stud earrings.
 The black high-heel sandals finish this evening outfit, which is elegant in its simplicity.
 Click through to see this amazing brooch and the black-and-white version in my boutique.